 “Ruggy, are you listening to yourself?
 You want to shoot these infants?”

 I swallowed a thick lump of saliva.
 Ruggy was trying to be a good person, but I knew he was getting frustrated.
 That slap was ‘nice Ruggy.’
-‘Mean Ruggy’ would have decked my ass and just do what he wanted.
+‘Mean Ruggy’ would have decked my ass and just done what he wanted.
 He was only trying to educate me.

 I stared down at the second pod, looking right into the small being’s soft face.
 It wiggled around gently in the sack, stopping until it was facing me.
 Its eyes flicked open.
 White.
 Nothing but a white ball inside of the eye socket.
 Inhuman.

-We fired at the pods, the bullets shattered through the glass, ripping through the embryo sacks and shredding into the small beings.
+We fired at the pods.
+The bullets shattered through the glass, ripping through the embryo sacks and shredding into the small beings.
 The translucent liquid poured out of the broken glass, followed by streams of reddish-green fluids.